A Visitors Guide to Dining in Philadelphia

 Laser Wolf

 If you are looking for an exciting new dining experience, the laser-inspired Laser Wolf might be the place.
 Laser Wolf is known for its inventive twists on Mediterranean classics.
 This restaurant is in Olde Kensington, just adjacent to Fishtown.
 Guests can enjoy waterfront views from the restaurant's rooftop bar.
-Parking is free on the streets, and there is a Resy reservation system available online.
+Parking is free on the streets, and a Resy reservation system is available online.

 Zahav

 The name Zahav means "gold" in Hebrew.
 This Philadelphia restaurant is an excellent place to experience authentic Middle Eastern cuisine.
 The restaurant's menu is influenced by the diverse cultures that make up the city of Jerusalem.
 The owners of Zahav are Steve Cook and Michael Solomonov, who also own Abe Fisher and Federal Donuts.
-It opened the same year as Katy Perry released her first single.
+It opened the same year Katy Perry released her first single.
 While the restaurant's name may sound exotic, the food is absolutely delicious, and the waitstaff is very attentive.

 Ralph's Italian Restaurant